thkn-hofa/ms-windows-versions/README.md

 ## Current version and build

-Running ```Get-CurrentWindowsServerVersion.ps1``` will query the registry and the automatically generated list in this repository to get the current build version and date for a Windows Server.f
+Running ```Get-CurrentWindowsServerVersion.ps1``` will query the registry and the automatically generated list in this repository to get the current build version and date for a Windows Server.